apache/mina-sshd/docs/technical/sftp_filesystem.md

    off that session using `SftpClientFactory.instance().createSftpFileSystem()`.
    The file system remains valid until it is closed, or until the session is closed.
 When the file system is closed, the session will *not* be closed.
+   When the session closes, so will the file system.

 2. You can create an `SftpFileSystem` with a `sftp://` URI using the standard Java factory `java.nio.file.FileSystems.newFileSystem()`.
 This will automatically create an `SshClient` with default settings, and the file system will open an SSH session itself.
 This session has heartbeats enabled to keep it open for as long as the file system is open.
 The file system remains valid until closed, at which point it will close the session it had created.

-In either case, the file system will be closed if the session closes.
+If the session closes while the file system is not closed, the next operation on such a file system will open a new session.

 # SSH Resource Management